Convergence to Superposition of Boundary Layer, Rarefaction and Shock for the Inflow Problem of the 1D Navier--Stokes Equations: Introduction

 We consider the inflow problem of the one-dimensional barotropic compressible Navier-Stokes (NS) equations, where the domain of flow is the half-line $\R_+\cup\{0\}=[0,\infty)$:

 subject to the initial data

 and the far-field condition

-Here, $\rho(t,x)$ and $u(t,x)$ are the density and velocity of the fluid in the Eulerian coordinate, $P(\rho)=\rho^\gamma$ is the isentropic pressure law with an adiabatic constant $\gamma>1$, and $\mu$ is the viscosity of the fluid.
+Here, $\rho(t,x)$ and $u(t,x)$ are the density and velocity of the fluid in Eulerian coordinates, $P(\rho)=\rho^\gamma$ is the isentropic pressure law with an adiabatic constant $\gamma>1$, and $\mu$ is the viscosity of the fluid.
 For simplicity, we normalize $\mu=1$.
-In the Lagrangian mass coordinate, the inflow problem \eqref{eq:NS_inflow_eulerian} can be reformulated in terms of the specific volume $v=1/\rho$ and the velocity $u$:
+In Lagrangian mass coordinates, the inflow problem \eqref{eq:NS_inflow_eulerian} can be reformulated in terms of the specific volume $v=1/\rho$ and the velocity $u$:

 and the far-field condition becomes